nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 complex than it really needed to be.

-My eagerness to get started using flakes was the perfect excuse to start from scratch, and so began nixflk.
+My eagerness to get started using flakes was the perfect excuse to start from scratch, and so began DevOS.
 An attempt to address my concerns, using flakes.

 ## How does it work?